pgcc/taverna-java-client/README.md

 ### Cancel a run

-shortcut to setStatus with Finished parameter
+Shortcut to setStatus with Finished parameter

 ```java
 client.cancel(uuid);